m-kupiec/compendium-javascript/README.md

 // "Failure!"
 "Error"
 ```

-If a promise rejection is not handled, a global error occurs which in the browser can be caught using `unhandledrejection` event:
+If a promise rejection is not handled, a global error occurs, which can be caught in the browser using the `unhandledrejection` event (which would fire when the microtask queue is empty):

 ```js
 window.addEventListener('unhandledrejection', (e) => {